ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-addon-services.md

 [Veeam® 11](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview) is a required service.
 It is automatically included in the Cyber Recovery instance.
 For Veeam 11, a Linux® hardened repository is already chosen for you.

 An edge gateway is required.
 You can bring your own gateway appliance or choose from:
-   * Edge services cluster with Juniper® vSRX
+   * Edge gateway cluster with Juniper® vSRX
-   * Edge services cluster with FortiGate® Virtual Appliance
+   * Edge gateway cluster with FortiGate® Virtual Appliance
    * FortiGate Security Appliance

 The [Caveonix RiskForesight™](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations) service is recommended.